 Sometime during college, I became addicted to travel.
 At first it was all domestic—up and down the east coast, Las Vegas and Phoenix, a cross-country road trip.
 Then, everything changed when I took my first international trip to study abroad in Rome.
 Since then, I’ve tried my hardest to see at least one new country a year, and have (almost) succeeded.

 In August of 2013, I decided to take a career break and travel.
-I put all my belongings in storage in Austin, Texas, packed up my car with everything I’d need for a few months and took a road trip to Pennsylvania to hand over my dog to my sister while I gallivanted around the globe full-time for several months.
-When I returned, I decided to stick around Pennsylvania for a while–securing a contract position that saw me through until December of 2014.
-In January of 2015, I decided to relocate to Atlanta, Georgia, in search of some new Southeast US adventures and to start a new life!
+After 6.5 years in Austin, Texas, I put all my belongings in storage, packed up my car with everything I’d need for a few months and took a road trip to Pennsylvania to hand over my dog (Lord Oliver Roast Beef) to my sister while I gallivanted around the globe full-time for several months.
+When I returned, I decided to stick around Pennsylvania for a while—securing a contract position that saw me through until December of 2014.
+In January of 2015, I relocated to Atlanta, Georgia, for work.
+After almost 3 years there, once again, I made a move, this time to the other music city—Nashville, Tennesee.

 Please note that, unless otherwise stated, all writings and photos are copyrighted and property of Meganotravels.com and Megan Allene Smith.
 Please do not use them without my permission.
 I am open to sharing, so please just ask!